SlapperAutoMapper/Slapper.AutoMapper/README.md

 ### Is this an ORM? ###

-No, this is not an ORM in itself but can easily be extended to create one.
+No, this is not an ORM but can be easily extended to create one.
 This library can be thought of as a building block of an ORM or used as an extension to an existing ORM or Micro-ORM.

 ORMs typically query the database and then map the data into objects.
-Slapper just handles the mapping part and essentially only has one input: a dictionary of property names and values.
+Slapper handles the mapping part and essentially only has one input: a dictionary of property names and values.

 ### What problems does this solve? ###

-Simply put, it allows you to convert dynamic data into strongly typed objects with ease and populating complex nested child objects in your object hierarchy comes free out of the box --something severely lacking in almost every Micro-ORM solution!
+Simply put, it allows you to convert dynamic data into strongly typed objects with ease and populating complex nested child objects in your object hierarchy comes for free out of the box --something severely lacking in almost every Micro-ORM solution!

 ### Auto mapping? ###